Barski-lab/sc-seq-analysis/docs/index.md

 Cell Ranger gene expression quantification starts with read trimming (for Single Cell 3’ Gene Expression) and running STAR for splice-aware read alignment.
 Only the reads that are uniquely mapped to transcriptome are used for analysis.
 PCR duplicate reads are removed based on Unique Molecular Identifiers (UMI).
 Cell Ranger supports automatic sequencing error corrections in UMIs, that allows to save more reads.
 The unique reads that have valid cell barcodes and UMIs, and that are mapped to exactly one gene are used to create cell by gene matrix.
 More details about Cell Ranger gene expression quantification algorithm can be found in the official [documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/algorithms/overview).

+- Enter project where the sample with the Cell Ranger reference indices was created.
 - Create a new experiment by clicking the **Add sample** button on the **Sample** tab.
 - Select **Cell Ranger Count Gene Expression** workflow from the **Experiment type** dropdown menu (Figure 3A).
  - On the **General info** tab set an arbitrary **Experiment short name** to distinguish the newly created sample from the others.
 Select the experiment with the Cell Ranger reference indices from the **Genome type** dropdown menu (Figure 3B).
 Optionally, add detailed experiment description in the **Details** section.